 You retain copyright and any other rights you already held in your Content before you submitted, posted or displayed it on or through the Service.
 But you do have to grant Evernote a limited license, as described below, so we can make your data accessible and usable on the Service.
 Other than this limited license and other rights you grant in these Terms, Evernote acknowledges and agrees that we do not obtain any right, title or interest from you under these Terms in any of your Content.

-What Is The License I Have To Grant To Evernote?
+What Is the License I Have to Grant to Evernote?

 If you elect to use any third party service or application that is integrated with Evernote, you also agree that the licenses granted to Evernote in the preceding paragraph shall apply to Content that is submitted or uploaded through such third party service or application.
-If the third party service or application you elect to use would access or extract Content, you grant Evernote the right and license to enable such access to and extraction of your Content.
+If the third party service or application you elect to use would access or extract Content, you grant Evernote the right and license to enable third party access to and extraction of your Content.
 Evernote does not assume any responsibility for, or liability on account of, the actions or omissions of such third party applications or service providers.

 Finally, you understand and agree that Evernote, in performing the required technical steps to provide the Service to our users, may make such changes to your Content as are necessary to conform and adapt that Content to the technical requirements of connecting networks, devices, services or media.

-Are There Rules About What I Can Do On The Evernote Service?
+Are There Rules about What I Can Do on the Evernote Service?

-Will Evernote Look At My Content?
+Will Evernote Employees Look at My Content?

 Will Anyone Else See My Content?

-I’m Guessing Evernote Has Some Rights Relating To The Service?
+I’m Guessing Evernote Has Some Rights Relating to the Service?

 We do.
 They’re described here: